Dachau liberation reprisals: Other accounts

 Abram Sachar reported, "Some of the Nazis were rounded up and summarily executed along with the guard dogs."

 According to Jürgen Zarusky (originally published in a 1997 article in Dachauer Hefte), 16 SS men were shot in the coal yard (one more killed by a camp inmate), 17 at Tower B, and perhaps a few more killed by U.S. soldiers in the incident.
-Anywhere from a few to 25 or 50 more were killed by inmates.
+Anywhere from as few as 25 or more than 50 were killed by inmates.
 Zarusky's research makes use of the detailed interrogation records contained in Whitaker's official May 1945 investigation report, which became accessible in 1992, as well as a collection of documents compiled by General Henning Linden's son.

 The Dachau liberation reprisals were documented among others by U.S. Army photographers Paul Averitt, George Gaberlavage, Sidney Rachlin and Ed Royce, Sr.

 Killings by the inmates

 Walenty Lenarczyk, a prisoner at Dachau, stated that following the camp's liberation "prisoners swarmed over the wire and grabbed the Americans and lifted them to their shoulders... other prisoners caught the SS men...
 The first SS man elbowed one or two prisoners out of his way, but the courage of the prisoners mounted, they knocked them down and nobody could see whether they were stomped or what, but they were killed."
 Elsewhere in the camp SS men, Kapos and informers were beaten badly with fists, sticks and shovels.
 There was at least one incident where US soldiers looked away as two prisoners beat a German guard to death with a shovel, and Lt.
 Bill Walsh witnessed one such beating.
 Another soldier witnessed an inmate stomping on an SS trooper's face until "there wasn't much left."
 When the soldier said to him, "You've got a lot of hate in your heart," he simply nodded.

-An American chaplain was told by three young Jewish men, who had left the camp during liberation, that they had beaten to death one of the more sadistic SS guards when they discovered him hiding in a barn, dressed as a peasant.
+An American chaplain was told by three young Jewish men, who had left the camp during liberation, that they had beaten to death one of the most sadistic SS guards when they discovered him hiding in a barn, dressed as a peasant.